-Annie Jupiter-Jones, Executive Director – Annie has been a participant, performer, instructor and parent with Loco Bloco.
-She was born and raised in San Francisco’s Mission District and has worked with the youth and families of the Bay Area for over 20 years in both schools and community arts organizations.
+Annie Jupiter-Jones, Deputy Director of Arts & Community – Annie has been a participant, performer, instructor and parent with Loco Bloco.
+She was born and raised in San Francisco’s Mission District and has worked with the youth and families of the Bay Area for over 30 years in both schools and community arts organizations.
 She holds a BA in Liberal Studies with a concentration in Spanish as well as a Multiple Subject Teaching Credential from San Francisco State University.
 Annie has worked as both an Elementary and High School teacher in the SFUSD and as a community outreach coordinator for ODC/Dance.
 Additionally, Annie has taught dance for kids ages pre-school through high school at many Bay Area organizations including Aim High, BAYCAT and within Loco Bloco’s own Youth Program.
-She is proudly raising her 3 daughters in her native Mission District of San Francisco.
+She is proudly raising her 3 daughters in her home Mission District of San Francisco.
 Annie’s experience with education and youth development and her passion for the performing arts are what drew her to Loco Bloco and she hopes to help sustain, LB’s vital programs so that they will be available to all future generations of San Francisco Youth.
 Outside of Loco Bloco, Annie is working to change the game of baseball through Girls Baseball advocacy and currently serves as the Girls Baseball Commissioner for the San Francisco Youth Baseball League and the manager of the San Francisco Bay Sox Girls Baseball Program.

-Pedro Gomez, Musical Director – Pedro Gomez has been studying Latin percussion and performing for over 20 years.
+Pedro Gomez, Director of Arts Education – Pedro Gomez has been studying Latin percussion and performing for over 20 years.
 He is the Co-Founder of Bayonics a Latin fusion band and a Teaching Artist in the World Music Program at Ruth Asawa School of the Arts.
 Growing up in San Francisco’s Mission District, Latin percussion is almost part of your DNA.
 Pedro was introduced to the drum at the age of 13 in a rumba circle.
 His connection to music has always come from a place of community and rooted in the traditions of the African Diaspora.
 He has had opportunities to study and perform in Cuba, Brazil, Puerto Rico and Central America; taking with him cultural perspective and influence from his studies with master musicians.
 Pedro’s passion for performing and teaching stems from the belief that musical expression is a form of healing and power.
 He is committed to passing on traditions that uplift young people and their communities.

-Vanessa Sanchez, Dance Lead – Vanessa Sanchez is a dancer, educator, and choreographer who focuses on community arts education and multi-cultural dance forms.
+Vanessa Sanchez, Dance & Performance Lead – Vanessa Sanchez is a dancer, educator, and choreographer who focuses on community arts education and multi-cultural dance forms.
 Based in San Francisco, Vanessa has studied and performed throughout the United States, Mexico, Brazil and Europe.
 Her dance styles range from Tap and Jazz dance to Bhangra and Afro-Caribbean styles, including Afro-Brazilian and Afro-Cuban.
 She is the Artistic Director of La Mezcla and continues to train on a regular basis with Master Instructors both in the Bay Area and abroad.
 With a background in dance education and over 20 years of dance training, Vanessa is an accomplished teaching artists in the San Francisco Bay Area.
 Her teaching skills range from preschool and elementary aged classes, to adult classes of all levels, as well as mentoring new teaching artists.
 Vanessa holds a B.A. in Child Development and Dance Education and currently teaches with various local non-profit arts organizations, creating and implementing curriculum that draw on technique building and Social Political Awareness.
 For the past 10+ years, Vanessa has been dancing and performing in the Bay Area and beyond with groups including Bomberas de la Bahia (Afro-Puerto Rican Bomba), Afoutayi (Afro-Haitian), Arenas Dance Company (Afro-Cuban), Aguas da Bahia (Afro-Brazilian), and Duniya Dance and Drum Company (Bhangra/Bollywood/West African).
 She founded her dance project La Mezcla in 2013 to make a space for the creation of multi-disciplinary rhythmic collaborations that explore cultural identity and social justice.

 Moises Cervantes-Martinez, Program Assistant: Moises was born in Oakland and raised San Francisco’s Bayview/Hunter’s Point.
 Growing up, Moises was able to perform three times with Loco Bloco in San Francisco’s annual Carnaval Parade.
 Moises was part of Balboa High School’s graduating class of 2017 and is currently attending City College of San Francisco with the goal of transferring to UC Berkeley to study Mathematics.
 Moises currently holds a blue belt in Brazilian Jiu-Jitsu.
 He loves to instruct the kid’s classes and has a goal of opening his own Brazilian Jiu-Jitsu gym